 Finally, our object-level search and recovery resides at the top layer.
 Our OEM partnership with Kroll allows us to provide discrete file, object, message, and table-level recoveries for SharePoint, Exchange, and SQL from application-consistent snapshots.
 If you compare this to native restore methods, you dramatically cut down the amount of time (and money) required by more traditional or native restore methods.
 By using Rubrik Object Search and Recovery, you forgo having to restore the entire server or database just to recover one email message.
 Now you have a diverse range of options for recovery.
 In a DR event, you can recover entire servers or a SharePoint farm all at once using Instant Recovery.
 In the event of a minor corruption, you can recover a single table for SQL.
 What if someone accidentally deleted an email?
 Now you can recover that one message from last night’s backup without having to fail any application over to DR.

-How does Rubrik Object Search and Recovery work?
+How does Rubrik Object Recovery and Search work?

 - Just search for the VM and select mount to bring the VM’s application/database directly onto Rubrik.
 There’s no need to provision any additional production storage.